stephenkati/First-capstone-project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Portfolio: setup and mobile first]
+# 📖 [First Capstone Project]

-> This project introduces me to use of Linters, professional repo summary and Github Flow.
+> This project tests my skills on various topics mastered during the first module.

-**[Portfolio: setup and mobile first]** is a brief introduction including my name, contact information, and a summary of your skills and experience as a software developer.
+**[Global Canvas Art Exhibition Concert]** is a concert for showcasing art and giving artists and art lovers an oportunity to explore different galleries, be challenged as well as meet new people with similiar interests.

-A list of relevant skills: List the programming languages, frameworks, and tools that you are proficient in.
+The website is build with HTML, CSS and Javascript.

 ## 🛠 Built With <a name="built-with"></a>